Crushwar/Ping-pong_gg/README.md

 # Ping-pong_gg
-Classic ping pong - the best original in the world
+Classic Ping Pong - the best original Ping Pong in the world.